Nativity of Jesus in art: Ruin symbolism

 The ruin symbolism in "Nativity" and "Adoration of the Magi" paintings first emerged in Early Netherlandish art around the mid-fifteenth century, in a distinct Romanesque style.
 Early Netherlandish painters began to associate this style with the architecture of the Holy Land, in contrast to the vague Orientalism of earlier depictions.
-In this context, the Romanesque buildings represented the foreign, old era of Jewish, and/or pagan world, opposite to the native Gothic style of the period.
+In this context, the Romanesque buildings represented the foreign, old era of Jewish, and/or pagan world, in opposition to the native Gothic style of the period.
 This contrast between two chronological periods – Gothic and Romanesque – replaced the earlier contrast between geographical spheres – Western and Oriental.
 The main message of the ruin in these paintings is that ancient buildings had to become ruined in order for Christianity to triumph.

-Sandro Botticelli, Adoration of the Magi, 1470–75.
+Sandro Botticelli, Adoration of the Magi, 1470–1475.
 Tempera on panel, diameter 131.5 cm, National Gallery, London.
 The wooden shed of the place of Christ's birth is located within the ruins of a grand classical ruin.

 Indeed, the inclusion of the ruin was perfectly suitable for the "Nativity" and "Adoration of the Magi" imagery.
 The birth of Christ represented in the Nativity stands for the birth of Christianity, a new era, which came with the 'ruination' of the old eras of Judaism and paganism.
 Following this, the "Adoration of the Magi" stands for the spread and acceptance of Christianity all over the world, with each of the three kings representing one of the three continents known at the time.
-Therefore, the ruined buildings symbolize the 'downfall of disbelief and the salvation of the faithful through Christ's founding of his church.'
+Therefore, the ruined buildings symbolize the "downfall of disbelief and the salvation of the faithful through Christ's founding of his church".